 - encouraging your learners to sign up and helping them to use the website alongside their reading diary.
 For instance they might want to make notes about their reads in their diary and then write a proper review here.

 - telling us about your participants so that we can ask them to share their stories and add their recommendations to our Find a Read database.

 If you’d like to sign up to the Reading Ahead newsletter email us.

 How does Find a Read cater for different literacy levels?

 Our Find a Read database is unique in that it is searchable by literacy level ranging from pre-Entry to Level 2 and each book displays its level in a pink box.
-Pre-Entry titles are likely to contain few or no text; Level 2 should appeal to someone able to achieve a GCSE at A* – C.
+Pre-Entry titles are likely to contain few words or no text at all; Level 2 should appeal to someone able to achieve a GCSE at A* – C.